markfinger/webpack-build/README.md

 - Pre-processes compilation output so that it can be serialized and passed between processes
 - Provides a config helper to direct the compiler's output to a particular directory, which helps configfiles to be both more portable and more easily integrated into larger systems
-- Optimises the background compilation of webpack's watcher by writing assets to memory and emitting them to disk when required

 Documentation